woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

         'LINESTRING(117 22,112 18,118 13, 115 8)'
     );

-The specific process we are going to employ here is the ``JTS:splitPolygon`` process.
+The specific process we are going to employ here is the ``geo:splitPolygon`` process.
 This takes a polygon and line as inputs, and returns a geometry collection consisting of polygons that are created through bisecting the polygon with the line.
 With the ``OpenLayers.WPSClient`` instance, you can use this process in a web application.
-The following code block executes the ``JTS:splitPolygon`` process with the polygon and line geometries as inputs.
+The following code block executes the ``geo:splitPolygon`` process with the polygon and line geometries as inputs.

 .. code-block:: javascript

     wpsClient.execute({
         server: 'local',
-        process: 'JTS:splitPolygon',
+        process: 'geo:splitPolygon',
         inputs: {
             polygon: mypolygon,
             line: myline